mpvnet-player/mpv.net/docs/Manual.md

 [Open with++](https://github.com/stax76/OpenWithPlusPlus) can be used to extend the File Explorer context menu to get menu items for [Play with mpv.net](https://github.com/stax76/OpenWithPlusPlus#play-with-mpvnet) and [Add to mpv.net playlist](https://github.com/stax76/OpenWithPlusPlus#add-to-mpvnet-playlist).

-### Universal Remote
+### Universal Remote Android app

-Universal Remote is a non-free Android remote control app.
+Universal Remote is Android remote control app which costs 5 €.

 https://www.unifiedremote.com